 A score of 740 or above is often considered excellent and will help you qualify for a lower down payment requirement and lower interest rate.
 The minimum accepted score for most conventional loans (those that aren’t backed by the government) is 620, but options exist (like FHA loans) that let you qualify with a score as low as 500.

-They may know how you take your coffee and your favorite podcast, but they don’t necessarily know who will help you land the home of your dreams.
-Working with an experienced real estate agent — especially in a hot housing market — is key and that means you might need to interview at least a few agents before making a final decision.
+While there are resources available today to aid you in purchasing a home on your own if that’s the route you decide to take, the process of buying a home can also prove to be rather worrisome for many homebuyers.
+Working with an experienced real estate agent — especially in a hot housing market — can certainly ensure that you’re prepared to address any matters you’re unfamiliar with throughout the process and help increase your odds of landing the home you want.
+To identify the right agent for you, you might need to interview at least a few before making a final decision.
 Read online reviews, ask to talk to former clients, and most importantly, inquire if the agent has recently closed on properties similar to what you’re looking for in terms of both price tag and location.

 You’ll also want to check for a personality fit, too.
 Do you want someone who is patient and will guide you through the process?
 Or do you want someone who works fast and is straight to the point?
 Go with an agent that will suit your shopping style, so you can make the most of this critical relationship.